Updated: Mar 15

 Outside play does wonders for boosting a child's immune system.
 First, regularly exposing them to microbes in the natural world exercises their immune system and builds up the cells in the long run.

-Regular exercise also helps by activating immune cells to give them a boosted defense against germs.
+Regular exercise also helps by activating immune cells to give them a boosted defence against germs.
 Encourage them to stay active while they play.

 Social distancing eliminates a lot of go-to activities, like playgrounds and group sports.
 But, you can still keep them moving.